eclipse-openj9/openj9-docs/docs/vgclog.md

 You can determine the GC increments and operations that are associated with a particular *instance* of a cycle by using the `contextid` and `id` attributes:

 1. Determine the ID of the GC cycle: find the value of the `id` attribute of the `<cycle-start>` element that denotes the start of the GC cycle.
 Note: the `id` attribute increases incrementally with each GC event.
 2. Search for the `contextid` attribute values that match the GC cycle's ID.
-All GC increments, operations, and concurrent events that are associated with a particular cycle have a `contextid` attribute whose value matches GC cycle's ID.
+All GC increments, operations, and concurrent events that are associated with a particular cycle have a `contextid` attribute whose value matches the GC cycle's ID.

 For examples of log output, including guidance on how to analyze the logs, see [Log examples](vgclog_examples.md).